Go Server SDK

 - Regular update: YAML is in the event data (raw or base64-encoded).
 Reloads directly.

-- Assignment change: server pushes a new bundle name.
-The watcher fetches the full bundle from the server, then reloads.
+- Assignment change: server pushes a new ruleset name.
+The watcher fetches the full ruleset from the server, then reloads.

 Reconnection uses exponential backoff.
 If a connection was stable (>30 seconds), the backoff resets.